Why bird netting is important?

 Pest birds can cost you a significance amount of money.
 Especially when they gather, nest and poop in airplane hangars, canopies, garages, factories, warehouses, eaves and other covered areas.
-There are many ways to humanely get rid of pest birds.
+There are many ways to humanely get rid of pest birds from residential and commercial buildings.
 One of the most effective is bird netting.
 But before getting into why bird netting works so well, we should look at why doing nothing is not a good idea.

 When pest birds make their home in warehouses, their droppings can ruin expensive products awaiting shipment in loading bays.
 We all know that pest birds like to invade covered areas in large numbers.
 And that means lots of bird droppings.
 Droppings that can freeze up forklifts, chain-driven power lifts, loading dock doors, windows, and access panels.
 Droppings that can cover and damage electrical panels and outlets.
 Another problem is that bird droppings can create slip-and-fall hazards for workers and visitors.
 This can become a huge legal liability to both public and private concerns.
 One begins to see why bird netting could be indispensable.

 Birds in aircraft hangars can create all sorts of problems.
 Bird droppings, accumulating on the aluminum skin of airplanes, can corrode the metal and eventually weaken the structure itself and can damage the paint.
 Another serious concern is that if droppings, feathers, and other matter get into the engines, critically important parts must be cleaned as they could stop and clogged an airplane engine during flight.
 Cleaning an aircraft engine is very expensive and time consuming.